meteor/galaxy-docs/content/deploy-troubleshooting.md

 description: Learn how to troubleshoot your deploy and get answers to frequently asked questions
 ---

+<h2 id="503-errors">503 errors</h2>

+The 503 error ("Service Unavailable: No healthy enpoints to handle the request.") indicates that our image builder was not able to successfully create a container, when attempting to deploy.
+We would suggest that you test and debug this locally, as this usually indicates a problem in your code that prevents deployment.

 <h2 id="502-errors">502 errors</h2>

 A 502 error (“Bad Gateway”) typically means that no containers have successfully started your app or that all app containers have become unhealthy (usually caused by CPU load).